Processed Flat Glass

 - Bonding of various materials to glass with special glues.

-- Application of foils and tapes to improve safety, plus lamination of films.
+- Application of foils and tapes to improve safety.

 - Integration of LED lighting.